kcghost/busyrc/NixOS.md

 systemd units
 -------------

-The minirc installation leaves systemd intact, and it's useful to search through systemd units in /etc/ for ExecStart attributes to learn how parts of the system are normally executed.
+The busyrc installation leaves systemd intact, and it's useful to search through systemd units in /etc/ for ExecStart attributes to learn how parts of the system are normally executed.
 The following uses [ripgrep](https://github.com/BurntSushi/ripgrep) to search through /etc for a keyword:
 ```
 rg -L /etc nix-daemon